Locations:

 What do platelets do?

-Your platelets function to stop bleeding.
-During an injury, your platelets will cluster together at the site of the wound to act as a plug, sealing blood vessels in a process called clotting to prevent excess blood from leaving your body.
+Your platelets’ primary function is to stop bleeding if a blood vessel gets damaged.
+During an injury, platelets cluster together at the site of the wound to act as a plug.
+They also help seal the blood vessels in a process called clotting (coagulation) to prevent excess blood from leaving your body.

 Advertisement